vovasolo/spline123/README.md

     f.push_pack(exp(-xx*xx/100.));
 }
 ```
-Now create unconstrained fitting object, perform the fit and retrieve resulting spline object in one go, and evaluate the spline first at one point and then for all points in a vector:
+Now create an unconstrained fitting object, perform the fit and retrieve the resulting spline object in one go, and then evaluate the spline, first at one point and then for all points in a vector:
 ```c++
 // prepare fit on the segment [0,10] with a 15-interval spline BSfit1D F1(0, 10, 15);